 ' The girl saw the dying Velociraptors and quietly said: "Whoa!" '

+Being Watched: Muldoon and his "raptor sense".
 It's too late when he's killed by a raptor ambush, in the movie.
 In the book he survives by backing into a pipe where they couldn't climb in after him.
-Somehow he survived in one of the comics.
+Somehow, he survived in one of the comics.
 He and the raptors knew each other so well that they were essentially just playing around.

 Black and Nerdy: Arby in the The Lost World novel.
 Ray Arnold in the first movie.

 Character Exaggeration: In the film Jurassic Park, Ian Malcolm was a comical Deadpan Snarker.
 In the original novel, he was a much more serious character, although he did have some humorous moments — such as dismissing the argument comparing reviving dinosaurs to using cloning to save the California Condor by pointing out the obvious fact that condors don't eat people.
 Although, perhaps as a nod to this change, while delirious from drugs and severe injury in the sequel novel, The Lost World 1995, he temporarily takes on a talkative, wisecracking persona similar to his movie one, although much more over-the-top.

 Chekhov's Gun: A couple in the first novel and movie; a considerable number in the second novel; the most egregious being Kelly's gymnastics in the second film.
 The frog DNA is the most consistent one across the literature and film.

 Chekhov's Hobby: One in each movie.
 Lex was savvy with computers.
 Kelly mentions being cut from the the gymnastics team.
 Billy has experience in base jumping.